" " " "

 TABLE 3: Implementation of DAC and CDR Tech: What does the future hold for carbon removal? – Na’im Merchant, Carbon Removal Canada

-TABLE 4: The Hydrogen Potential: How will hydrogen play a role in a decarbonized Canada? – Maike Althaus, Hydrogen Ontario
+TABLE 4: The Hydrogen Potential: How will hydrogen play a role in a decarbonized Canada? – Maike Althaus, Canadian Hydrogen Association

-4:35 – 5:20 Panel Discussion: Addressing the Financial Opportunities for Decarbonization Projects – What existing financial mechanisms can support a cost-competitive strategy for 2025?
-Gregory Balycky, Senior Director, Investments, Canadian Infrastructure Bank
+16:35 – 17:20 Panel Discussion: Addressing the Financial Opportunities for Decarbonization Projects – What existing financial mechanisms can support a cost-competitive strategy for 2025?
+Gregory Balycky, Senior Director, Investments, Canada Infrastructure Bank

 Jonathan Hackett, Managing Director and Co-Head of Energy Transition & Head of Energy Transition & Head of Sustainable Finance, Bank of Montreal